benneic/PyBroadcast/README.md

 # PyRoamz

-A Python wrapper for the Roamz internal data API.
+A Python wrapper for the Roamz internal broadcast API.

 ## Usage

-Set the environment variable `PYROAMZ_BASE_URL`, check .env.sample for details.
+Set the environment variable `PYBROADCAST_BASE_URL`, check .env.sample for details.

-Create a Roamz instance:
+Create a PyBroadcast instance:

-    import pyroamz
+    import pybroadcast
-    client = pyroamz.create()
+    client = pybroadcast.create()

 ## Tests

-The data api needs to be running for the tests to run.
+The broadcast api needs to be running for the tests to succeed.
 Then call:

     make test